Code of Student Conduct

 Each student has one opportunity to appeal for each case decision.
 The appeal process is outlined as follows in our Code of Student Conduct:

-- For complaints that were originally heard by Residence Hall Directors or Office of Residential and Community Life administrators, the appeal will go to the Director of Student Conduct.
+- For complaints that were originally heard by the Assistant Director of Community Standards, Community Directors, Residence Hall Directors or Office of Residential and Community Life administrators, the appeal will go to the Director of Community Standards.

-- An appeal will be limited to review of the verbatim record of the initial hearing and supporting documents.
+- An appeal will be limited to review of the incident documentation, decision letter, appeal letter, other supporting documents, and the recording of the initial hearing.
 The appeal process will not include a new hearing, except as required to explain the basis of new information as follows: